-In the early stage, a person with Alzheimer’s may experience minor changes.
-Some may withdraw and be less comfortable socializing while others may relish seeing family and friends as before.
+In the early stage, a person living with Alzheimer’s may experience minor changes.
+Some may withdraw and be less comfortable socializing, while others may relish seeing family and friends as before.
 The key is to check in with each other and discuss options.
-A simple “How are you doing” or “How are you coping with everything?” may be appreciated.
+A simple “How are you doing?” or “How are you coping with everything?” may be appreciated.
 Plan the holidays together, focusing on the things that bring happiness and letting go of activities that seem overwhelming or stressful.

-For people in the middle or late stages, consider rethinking holiday plans.
+As the disease progresses into the middle and late stages, review your holiday plans to ensure they are still a good fit.
 Everyone is unique and finding a plan that works can involve trial and error.
+The following tips may help you make the holidays easier and happier occasions:

 Familiarize others with the situation